atisheksingh/FrontrunningTask/README.md

-# Front-Running a TX with web3 and
+# Front-Running a TX with web3

 This project demonstrates a basic Front Running of a Transaction.
 A test for that contract, script to watch mempool of the Goerli Testnet to when a Tx from a particular contract is executed, and then script will execute another tx to stop the first Tx.